1. Home

 • When there is a repeated task with a due date, the new task is created with a due date from X days, counted from the day of task creation.

-• Solver of the new task is always the last assigned user, no matter who completed the task.
+• The assignee of the new task is always the last assigned user, no matter who completed the task.

 • Repeated tasks are always created at midnight.